Semih-H/IBM-HR-Attrition-Analysis/README.md

 ### Summary

-The company’s overall employee turnover rate is 16%.
+The company’s overall employee attrition rate is **16%**.
 After looking closely at the data, we found that people tend to leave the company for a few main reasons:

 - **Tenure and Work History**: Employees who are new to the company or have switched jobs often in the past are much more likely to leave.
 This shows that people who haven’t stayed long in jobs before may be at higher risk of leaving again.